 Shop with a clean face.

 Whether you’re perusing in-store or online, a foundation skin tone chart only works if you’re showing up with bare skin.
 Chances are, if you’ve already been wearing the wrong shade, you’re probably going to do it again unless you remove it completely before trying a new one.
 The point is to match your bare skin, not your current foundation.
 To avoid being off base, make your foundation hunt a no-makeup excursion.
 You can also try out our virtual try-on experience to help find your foundation shade.

 Don’t go by shade names alone.

 You know that expression “never judge a book by its cover”?
-That applies to finding a foundation shade, too.
-“Shade names like beige or amber are not universal to all brands or even amongst the different foundation types within the same brand,” says Catherine.
-“They can be a helpful guide, but we always recommend getting color matched by a consultant, which is a free service.
-Also keep in mind that whenever a formula is different, like liquid versus powder, the same shade name can look slightly different based on the interaction of its ingredients.”
+That applies to how to find the right foundation shade, too.
+Shade names like espresso or beige are not universal to all brands or even amongst the different foundation types within the same brand.
+They can be a helpful guide, but if you want to get it right off the get-go, we always recommend color-matching by a consultant, which is a free service.
+Also keep in mind that whenever a formula is different, the same shade name can look slightly different based on the interaction of its ingredients.

 Understand your undertones.

 Clinique foundations are formulated and created for all skin tones and undertones—it’s just about understanding the ins and outs of yours.
 To identify what type of undertones you have, examine the inside of your wrist.
 If your veins are blue, then you have neutral undertones, which means you can wear both cool and warm foundation shades.
 If your veins look purple-ish, then you have cool undertones, giving your skin a pink tint.
 If your veins look green, then you have warm undertones, giving your skin a golden tone.
 The shades in Clinique Even Better foundation shades are easy to navigate because along with shades like Truffle or Alabaster, they are labeled with qualifiers like WN and CN that stand for Warm Neutral and Cool Neutral to help you out.